 What goes into the CAR

 This is where organisations waste time, because they try to make it perfect instead of making it accurate.
-The CAR is a structured questionnaire, not a whitepaper.
+The CAR is a set questionnaire with defined fields.
 Here's what you're actually filling in:

 Your organisation details.
 Legal name, registration, sector, rough number of data subjects, and your DPO's name and contact info.
 If you don't have a DPO appointed, that's a problem you need to fix before filing.